 Finding the Queen

 They began with two hives and by the second year, they had harvested 30 pounds of honey.
 Not knowing what to do with so much honey, they turned to their community, and from there, the demand expanded.
 Within a few years, the Simon’s began managing over 350 hives and the honey started being produced in larger quantities.
+After 9 years of beekeeping, Simon Apiaries has over 600 hives and supplies honey to 13 local vendors.

 “Along the journey, we’ve gained extensive knowledge about bees, far beyond what we initially imagined,” Julie said.